Enlarged Prostate (Benign Prostatic Hyperplasia)

-The most common noncancerous prostate disease is Benign Prostatic Hyperplasia (BPH).
+The most common noncancerous prostate disease is enlarged prostate, also known as Benign Prostatic Hyperplasia (BPH).

-Patients who suspect they have BPH should see a doctor because there are many other diagnoses and conditions that can mimic BPH.
+Patients who suspect they have an enlarged prostate should see a doctor because there are many other diagnoses and conditions that can mimic BPH.
 Such conditions include certain kinds of bladder or prostate cancer, stones in the urinary tract, and abnormal function of the bladder muscle due to a neurological disorder.

 Certain over-the-counter cold, sinus, or allergy medications can cause the same symptoms.

-Aside from causing such symptoms and problems with urination, BPH can also cause other problems in the urinary tract.
+Aside from causing such symptoms and problems with urination, an enlarged prostate can also cause other problems in the urinary tract.

-The diagnosis of BPH does not necessarily mean that you have to be treated.
+The diagnosis of enlarged prostate or BPH does not necessarily mean that you have to be treated.
 Sometimes the symptoms actually improve or wax and wane over time.
 In other cases, the symptoms get worse year after year, and you will eventually need to ask your physician about treatment.

 However, it is very important that prostate cancer is ruled out as the cause of these symptoms.